w3c/did-wg/WorkMode/index.md

 Please note that this is to provide as much protection as possible through the W3C Patent Policy.
-We take the royalty-free status of W3C standards very seriously, and any attempt to work-around these basic requirements would be considered a serious breach of meeting participation.
+We take the royalty-free status of W3C standards very seriously, and any attempt to work around these basic requirements would be considered a serious breach of meeting participation.

 ### GitHub